James Mallinson (Indologist): Academic career

-Mallinson is Reader in Sanskrit and Yoga Studies at SOAS, University of London where he has held the Sanskrit position since 2013.
-Prior to his appointment at SOAS Mallinson worked as a principal translator for the Clay Sanskrit Library.
-He is the author of nine books, all of them translations and editions of Sanskrit texts on yoga, poetry, or epic tales.
-Mallinson has written numerous book chapters and papers on the history of yoga, in particular the early development of physical or Hatha Yoga, on which he is recognised as the world's leading expert.
+Mallinson worked as a principal translator for the Clay Sanskrit Library.
+He became Reader in Sanskrit and Yoga Studies at SOAS, University of London in 2013.
+He is the author of nine translations and editions of Sanskrit texts on yoga, poetry, or epic tales.
+He has written numerous book chapters and papers on the history of yoga, in particular the early development of physical or Hatha Yoga, on which he is recognised as the world's leading expert.
 In 2014 he received a European Research Council Consolidator Grant worth €1.85 million for a five-year six-person research project on the history of Hatha Yoga.
 In 2018, he opened the SOAS Centre of Yoga Studies.
+In 2023 he was appointed Boden Professor of Sanskrit at the Faculty of Asian and Middle Eastern Studies, University of Oxford. following the retirement of Christopher Minkowski.